ELanning/ELanning.github.io/blogs/the-principle-of-weakest-type.md

 ```
 No need for an entire class which implements a single method.

 Structs and records are great at letting the author add additional context _into the types name_.
-If the language supports constructors on these types, they can guarantee certain properties.
+If the language supports constructors on these types, they can guarantee certain invariants.
 Take for example `PlushieOrder`

 ```
 struct PlushieOrder {